beamalsky/beamalsky.fyi/content/portfolio/caduceusquest.md

 weight = 4
 +++

-An adventure-RPG that lets its players explore STEM careers as character classes
+An adventure-RPG where players explore STEM careers as character classes

 <!--more-->